 Rok-Bak Chair is an open source rocking chair.
 It is made of assembled plywood pieces and homemade cushions.
 It can be assembled and disassembled in a few minutes.
 Documentation.

 17. Bookshelf Light by Berend Everdingen

 Bookshelf Light is an open source light for your bookshelf.
-It is made of plexiglass sheets, rubber-like material, glue and a 8W fluorescent lamp.
-It costs around 60euros to make in a fablab.
-Documentation + Blueprint.
+It is made of Plexiglas sheets, rubber-like material, glue and a 8W fluorescent lamp.
+It costs around 60 euros to make in a FabLab.

 18. Sketch Chair by Diatom Studio